What is self-service business intelligence (self-service BI)?

 What are the benefits of self-service BI?

 The expanded data access and analytics capabilities that self-service BI provides can benefit businesses in a variety of ways.
-The potential benefits include:
+The potential benefits include the following:

 - Better use of BI and IT resources.
 Because business users can do their own ad hoc analysis, self-service BI frees an organization's BI and IT teams from creating the majority of queries, visualizations, dashboards and reports.
 That allows them to focus on higher-value priorities and tasks that require more technical skills, such as curating data sets for business users and creating complex queries.